 How successful are the various surgical treatments and what are the risks?

 If a particular treatment does not work, are there backup options?

 How will you treat my pain after surgery?

 Are there risks to not treating my diverticulitis?

 WHAT IS A COLON AND RECTAL SURGEON?

-Colon and rectal surgeons are experts in the surgical and non-surgical treatment of diseases of the colon, rectum and anus.
-They have completed advanced surgical training in the treatment of these diseases as well as full general surgical training.
-Board-certified colon and rectal surgeons complete residencies in general surgery and colon and rectal surgery, and pass intensive examinations conducted by the American Board of Surgery and the American Board of Colon and Rectal Surgery.
-They are well-versed in the treatment of both benign and malignant diseases of the colon, rectum and anus and are able to perform routine screening examinations and surgically treat conditions if indicated to do so.
+Colon and Rectal Surgeons are experts in the surgical and non-surgical treatment of conditions of the colon, rectum, and anus.
+Board-certified colon and rectal surgeons have completed residencies in both General Surgery and Colon and Rectal Surgery, and have passed intensive examinations conducted by the American Board of Surgery and the American Board of Colon and Rectal Surgery.
+This advanced surgical training makes them well-versed in the treatment of both benign and malignant diseases of the colon, rectum, and anus, and they are able to perform routine screening examinations and surgically treat conditions when needed.

 Thorson, A. G. and Beaty, J. S. Chapter 22, “Diverticular Disease”.
 Chapter in Beck, D.E., Roberts, P. L., Saclarides, T. J., Senagore, A. J., Stamos, M. J., Wexner, S. D., Eds.
 ASCRS Textbook of Colon and Rectal Surgery, 2nd edition.
 Springer, New York, NY; 2011.

 Rafferty, J., et al. Practice Parameters for Sigmoid Diverticulitis.
 Dis Colon Rectum.
 2006 Jul;49(7):939-44.